knpatel401/filetree/README.md

 | filetree-show-files               | populate files from file list in argument     |
 | filetree-close-session            | exit viewer (tied to q in keymap)             |

+filetree-show-cur-dir and filetree-show-cur-dir-recursively can be called from a file buffer, a dired buffer, or an eshell buffer.
+When the functions are called from a file buffer, the directory of the file is used.
+For a dired buffer, the directory shown in the dired buffer is used, and when the functions are called from an eshell buffer, the current directory in the eshell is used.

 Within the *Filetree* window the following navigation commands can be used
 | Command              | key map          | Comment         |